kmicki/SteamDeckGyroDSU/README.md

 ## Quick build and install instructions

+If SteamDeckGyroDSU is already installed and you want to update to the newest version, look into **Update** section below.
 To build the server and install it as a service for the first time switch to desktop mode, open terminal and enter following commands in order:

     cd